B33low/B33low/README.md

 # 💫 About Me:
-- IT Developper, AI enthusiast.<br>
+- IT Developper, AI and privacy enthusiast.<br>